inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 #### 1.2 The OILTRANS oil spill model

-The most current official versions of the OILTRANS oil module and associated tools and documentation are available from the authors by e-mail:  ocean.modelling@marine.ie .
 Users of LTRANS with the oil spill module should make reference to the following paper:

 > Berry, A., Dabrowski, T., Lyons, K., "The oil spill model OILTRANS and its application to the Celtic Sea", Marine Pollution Bulletin, Volume 64, Issue 11, pp. 2489-2501, http://dx.doi.org/10.1016/j.marpolbul.2012.07.036, 	http://hdl.handle.net/10793/837